Digital strategy is an “all-in” affair. You have to get the whole team on board because a digital strategy is disruptive.

 - Fight against fear coming from top executives

-- Battle against the urge to tackle too many tasks at once and risk spreading the team so thin they cannot possibly be effective
+- Battle against the urge to tackle too many tasks at once and risk spreading the team so thin they cannot possibly be effective – when needed use IT staff augmentation to scale growth.

 Stomp out Ignorance